 2. What role does angiogenesis play in TB-500 research?

 Angiogenesis increases blood flow and nutrient supply to damaged areas, essential for optimal recovery.
-TB-500’s ability to promote angiogenesis makes it valuable for studies aiming to enhance soft-tissue and vascular healing.
+TB-500’s ability to promote angiogenesis makes it valuable for studies aiming to enhance soft-tissue and vascular examined for tissue recovery.

 3. Can TB-500 be combined with other peptides for greater research effect?